Crawford, Blackhawks win 5-3 for 1st victory over Vegas - WHIZ News

 In his first game back from his second injury of the season, Vegas wing Alex Tuch lasered a shot past Crawford.
 The puck appeared to go in, setting off the lights and goal horn, but actually hit the crossbar and was ruled no goal.

-Only 20 seconds later, de Haan beat Fleury with a wrist shot over his glove to the top corner, tying the game and swinging energy further Chicago’s way.
+Only 20 seconds later, de Haan beat Marc-Andre Fleury with a wrist shot over his glove to tie the game and swing energy further Chicago’s way.
 And 45 seconds after that, Gustafsson took advantage of the momentum shift — and a Vegas turnover — to put the Blackhawks in front 3-2.

+“Hockey is a weird game and you can feel the momentum swing on the ice sometimes,” de Haan said.
+“It took the wind out of their sails pretty quickly and we had a good second period for the rest of the period I thought.

-Dach extended Chicago’s lead early in the third with his third goal of the season, when he knocked his own rebound past Fleury.
-Former Golden Knight Ryan Carpenter got his sixth assist on the 18-year-old center’s goal.
+Dach extended Chicago’s lead early in the third with his third goal of the season, when the 18-year-old knocked his own rebound past Fleury, who stopped 21 shots but dropped to 10-6-4 against Chicago.

 Strome beat Fleury over his glove with a little more than three minutes left to make it 5-2.
-Schmidt scored with 1:01 to go.
+Nate Schmidt closed the scoring with 1:01 to go.

+It marked the third straight home game the Golden Knights squandered a lead, as they dropped to 4-4-2 in their own arena this season.

+“Right now it’s not putting the whole game together,” Schmidt said.
+“We have spurts of the game where I feel like we dominated the game tonight, and then not have the resolve to keep going if something bad happens.
+To give up two goals, it takes the wind out of our sails.”

 UP NEXT